 Alison LaCroix Sheds Light on the “Interbellum Constitution” at 2024 Fulton Lecture

 The decades between 1815 and 1861 did not see any changes to the text of the US Constitution.
-Yet, Alison LaCroix, Robert Newton Reid Professor of Law and a faculty member in the History Department, contends that this period, which she calls the era of the Interbellum Constitution, was a time of profound transformation.
+Yet, Alison LaCroix, the Robert Newton Reid Professor of Law and a faculty member in the History Department, contends that this period, which she calls the era of the Interbellum Constitution, was a time of profound transformation.
 In her new book, The Interbellum Constitution: Union, Commerce, and Slavery in the Age of Federalisms, LaCroix explores this neglected period, asserting that it was far from uneventful.

 LaCroix, a legal historian who has served on the Presidential Commission on the Supreme Court, discussed her insights on May 7 at the Law School’s Fulton Lecture.